-Our theory of process calculus uses only a very restricted fragment, essentially Horn fragment of linear logic.
-Hence there is a possibility to obtain simpler semantics that is complete with respect to the framgent.
-In $\S3.2$, we introduce a simplified semantics for the Horn fragment, called naive phase semantics, which is obtained from phase semantics by dropping the closure condition.
-Naive phase semantics gives more intuitive meaning of formula than the original phase semantics.
-Our first main result says (in $\S3.2$);
+The closure operation is absolutely needed when one wants to have a complete semantics for the full system of linear logic.
+However, since our theory of concurrent process calculus uses only a very restricted fragment of linear logic, essentially the !-Horn fragment, here arises a possibility of having a simpler semantics which is complete for that framgent.
+In §3.2, we introduce a simplification of the phase semantics, called the naive phase semantics, which is obtained from phase semantics by dropping the closure condition.
+The naive phase semantics gives more intuitive meaning of formulas than the original phase semantics.
+Our first main result says (in §3.2);